Xekhai/Openfabric-AgbomeikheJoshua/readme.md

 By following these rules, I have adhered to the constraints mentioned in the original task while providing a functional and effective solution for answering science-related questions.

+## Threshold Value for Confidence

+In the custom search function, a `threshold` value is used to determine whether the similarity between the input query and the questions in the dataset is high enough to provide a confident answer.
+The threshold value represents the minimum combined similarity score required for the bot to respond with an answer.

+By increasing the threshold value, you can ensure that the bot only provides answers when it has a higher level of confidence in their relevance.
+This can help to improve the overall quality of the answers provided by the bot, as it will only respond when it is more certain about the match.

+On the other hand, if the combined similarity score of the best match is below the threshold, the bot will not provide an answer.
+Instead, it will respond with a message indicating that it cannot answer the question.
+This helps to prevent the bot from providing potentially inaccurate or irrelevant answers when the similarity between the input query and the dataset is low.

+Adjusting the threshold value allows you to fine-tune the balance between the bot's confidence in its answers and its willingness to provide answers in cases where the similarity may not be as high.

 ## Dependencies
 Here are the dependencies I used for my solution: